rackerlabs/support-how-to/content/how-to/rackspace-email/set-an-email-catch-all-address/index.md

 - **Applies to:** Administrator
 - **Difficulty:** Easy
-- **Time needed:** Depends on migration type
+- **Time needed:** Depends on the migration type
 - **Tools required:** Administrator access

 ### Catch-All addressing

-Catch-All addressing is a mail-routing server feature that can be enabled and linked to a live mailbox.
-The purpose of this feature is to catch-all email that is sent to misspelled or nonexistent mailboxes on your domain.
+Catch-All addressing is a mail-routing server feature that you can enable and link to a live mailbox.
+This feature aims to collect all email that comes to misspelled or nonexistent mailboxes on your domain.

-The mailbox linked to the Catch-All server setting should be monitored regularly by its administrator to identify misdirected or legitimate emails.
+The administrator should monitor the mailbox linked to the Catch-All server setting regularly to identify misdirected or legitimate emails.

-**Important**: Catch-All addresses are not filtered for spam.
+**Important**: The system does not filter Catch-All addresses for spam.
 Use at your own risk.
-With this feature enabled, you will receive thousands of spam email from spammers who guess random addresses within your domain.
+With this feature enabled, you receive thousands of spam email from spammers who guess random addresses within your domain.

 1. Click **Domains**.
-2. Click on **Catch All Address** option.
+2. Click **Catch All Address**.
-3. Insert the email address you would like to use as catch-all address.
+3. Insert the email address you would like to use as the Catch-All address.
 4. Click **Save**.